 Grab A Cup Of Coffee…

-Anyways, another thing you should know about these Grape Molasses cookies is that Moustokouloura and Coffee is a flavor match made in heaven.
-I don’t know what makes them bind so well together.
-Maybe because the flavor of these cookies is similar to coffee.
-A strong flavor, with a medium sweetness, and a hint of bitterness towards the end.
+Another thing you should know about these Grape Molasses cookies is that Moustokouloura and Coffee is a flavor match made in heaven.
+They’re both strong-flavored with the light sweetness and spices of the cookies really boosting the taste of the coffee.

 And oh my cookie tin… Hadn’t used it for months before making these cookies.
 So I discovered 2 completely forgotten Easter cookies inside.
 Did you know they last that long without spoiling inside a cookie tin?
 (I didn’t) No mold no nothing!
 I didn’t eat them off course but they looked alright.
 I hope I covered everything for now and convinced you to try them!
 For any questions just leave me a comment and I’ll be here to help.
 Happy baking!